 The Roll-Out Method

-This method of exiting a kayak is really useful for seniors with especially tight hips and knees.
-But the only problem with this method is that it does require you to get wet, so we only recommend using it on very warm days or when you need a little lake shower anyway.
+This method of exiting a kayak is useful for seniors with especially tight hips and knees.
+But the only problem with this method is that it does require you to get wet.
+So we only recommend using it on very warm days or when you need a lake shower anyway.

-That said, it’s a relatively straightforward method that minimizes any stress or strain on your knees, hips, ankles, or back when exiting a kayak.
-And, as you might imagine, it simply requires rolling out of your kayak and then standing up and walking into shore.
+That said, it’s a relatively simple method that lowers any stress or strain on your knees, hips, ankles, or back when exiting a kayak.
+It simply requires rolling out of your kayak and then standing up and walking into shore.

-That’s where you can use your kayak paddle as a useful guide for gauging water depth and also the safety of the submerged water underneath your kayak.
+That’s where you can use your kayak paddle for gauging water depth and also the safety of the submerged water underneath your kayak.
 By sticking your kayak paddle straight down into the water, you can estimate how deep it is depending on the length of your paddle.

 This is especially useful if you’re attempting the roll-out method in locations where the water clarity doesn’t allow you to visually see the bottom.